How to cross stitch on stamped canvas

 1) If you have never done cross-stitch in your life, you have come to the right place!

 I had never embroidered before either!
 Cross-stitch embroidery is a good way to get into Art as a beginner.
 It is a creative hobby that anyone can start, there is clearly no age to start.
-There are younger and older people that do it (Figured’Art Info: we have customers that are over 90 years old who do Cross-Stich or Diamond Embroidery on a daily basis).
+There are younger and older people that do it (Figured’Art Info: we have customers that are over 90 years old who do Cross-Stich or Diamond Painting on a daily basis).

 The creative leisure activity is relaxing, it allows you to find inner peace while developing your creativity.
 If I have managed to do it, believe me, you will too!

 The principle of Cross-Stitch Embroidery is to completely cover the surface of a canvas, thus representing a motif, using threads of different colours with which you form crosses.

 In your Figured'Art cross stitch kit, you will find all the materials you need to complete your project!

 a) An 11CT pre-printed Aïda canvas, which means that the fineness of the weave corresponds to 11 stitches for a length of one inch (=2.5cm).

 The pre-printed design on the fabric has all the symbols and instructions to guide you through your embroidery.

 The good news is that the pre-printed colour design dissolves in water.
 After you have 100% finished embroidering your work, simply soak your canvas in warm water for a few hours and only your cross-stitches will remain visible on the canvas!

 b) A coloured paper guide showing the same symbols and instructions as on the pre-printed canvas design.